s-du/ScribbleArchitect/README.md

 ![example](docs/scribble_banner2.png)

->**Line drawing, style transfer and upscale with Stable Diffusion!**
+>**Line drawing, segmentation, style transfer and upscale with Stable Diffusion!**

 This GUI allows generating images from simple brush strokes, or Bezier curves, in realtime.
 The functions have been designed primarily for use in architecture, and for sketching in the early stages of a project.
 It uses Stable Diffusion and ControlNet as AI backbone for the generative process.
 IP Adapter support is included, as well as a large library of predefined styles!
 Each reference image allows to transfer a specific style to your black and white line work.
 An upscale function was also added, to export results in high resolution.
-It uses a ControlNet upscaler.
+It uses a ControlNet tile.

 <p align="center">
     <img src="docs/tablet2.png" width="600" alt="Tablet support" style="display: block; margin: auto auto;">